 Soon, Zeise was running the homeschooling section on the popular master Web site, now named About.com, a collection of hundreds of special interest sites.
 Here, she mastered the art of organizing information and links on the Web.

 “I was on About.com for almost two years,” she says.
 However, she was frustrated with About.com over site navigation issues (see below), and mostly, disturbed by their policy, at that time, of having pornographic sites available through their site search (the current About.com site does not include porn content).
 So she took her site independent.

 Zeise is a longtime Mac enthusiast, and a homegrown, self-taught Webmaster with a natural flair for marketing a Web site.
 She loves to get “techie” and talk shop.
-She even started her own mailing list just for Webmasters of homeschooling sites, to discuss the finer points of running a Web site in this market (and usually to offer the authoritative take on issues under discussion).
+She even started her own Facebook group just for Webmasters of homeschooling sites, to discuss the finer points of running a Web site or blog in this market (and usually to offer the authoritative take on issues under discussion).
 She has a vested interest in helping her peers: “I’ve seen a lot of good homeschooling sites just vanish,” she says.

 Zeise has definite ideas about how to organize and present a Web site, and how to integrate advertising tastefully.
 “Popular sites are not popular by accident,” she wrote in one email to the HSC list.
 “They figure out what their visitors are looking for, and give them more of it!
 I know exactly which pages get the most traffic, so I spend more time making sure that they are accurate, with working links, more links, etc.”